-When premises are occupied fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005 and this order lays down legal requirements, check them out at the above link.
+Once any business premises are occupied, fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005.

 Fire Safety Guide for England and Wales

-The six principle risk are,
+The six principle risks are,

 Fire Risk management

 March 17, 2011[Last updated: November 5, 2018]